andrlikp/Image-Scene-Text-Data-Generator/README.md

 7. Specify path to a fonts you want to use by update font names in yaml file.
 Preset type is <b><i>.otf</b></i>
 8. Execute <b>to_train_AITGM.py</b> without any parameters.
 All is set now, happy generating.

 picture_adjust.ipynb can help a little bit with preparing background in specific resolution.
-It does resolution change using <i>image crop</i> and <i>image mirroring</i> for making bigger image.
+It crops bigger images to smaller ones, preset is 1280x720.